 ConvertKit is quickly growing to be one of the preferred email marketing providers for content creators (bloggers, authors, speakers, YouTubers, etc).
 After split-testing deliverability vs MailChimp, we’ve made the switch.
 MailChimp is great for people who want to send emails sometimes and ConvertKit is great for people who are writing, blogging and selling.
 It also is a bit more user-friendly in terms of segmentation.

-Buffer – Social Media Scheduling
+Sprout Social – Social Media Scheduling

 Google Analytics – Web Traffic Analytics